Trump heats up culture war in appeal to Wisconsin voters

 Trump's path to 270 Electoral College votes may well hinge on Wisconsin, and his campaign is investing tens of millions of dollars on advertising and get-out-the-vote efforts in the state.

-Trump's event took place largely outside an aircraft hangar at the Mosinee airport, his campaign's preferred format for mass rallies amid the coronavirus, though Trump has been willing to host large events indoors as well, sometimes in violation of state and federal distancing guidelines.
+Trump's event took place largely outside an aircraft hangar at the Mosinee airport, his campaign's preferred format for mass rallies during the coronavirus pandemic, though Trump has been willing to host large events indoors as well, sometimes in violation of state and federal distancing guidelines.

 Republican Sen. Ron Johnson of Wisconsin was set to join Trump on Air Force One but ended up under quarantine Thursday after learning he was exposed to someone earlier in the week who subsequently tested positive for the virus.
-Johnson tested negative on Wednesday night ahead of his anticipated trip with Trump, his office said.
+Johnson tested negative on Wednesday night, his office said.

 Associated Press writers Darlene Superville and Lisa Mascaro contributed to this report from Washington.